roman-milk/roman-milk.github.io/maid-wife.md

+===

- ****** Maid Wife Ch.
-05 ****** byStoryTeller07© It was nearly five and Jim would be home soon so Melody changed into a maid outfit for him as ordered.
+It was nearly five and Jim would be home soon so Melody changed into a maid outfit for him as ordered.
 The outfit was a low cut dress flared out to reveal stocking tops and white ruffles of petticoats.
 For once she didn't admire herself in the mirror, being too preoccupied to care what she looked like.

  Could she tell Jim what happened this morning even if he brought her out of the hypnotic state?
 At the moment she was powerless to say anything but answer his questions and obey him.
 It was all her fault it had gone so terribly wrong.
 If she hadn't let her husband hypnotise her so often its power over her wouldn't be so strong.